A nonlinear version of Bourgain's projection theorem: Abstract

 \section{Abstract}

-We prove a version of Bourgain's projection theorem for parametrized families of $C^2$ maps, that refines the original statement even in the linear case.
+We prove a version of Bourgain's projection theorem for parametrized families of $C^2$ maps, that refines the original statement even in the linear case by requiring non-concentration only at a single natural scale.
 As one application, we show that if $A$ is a Borel set of Hausdorff dimension close to $1$ in $\mathbb{R}^2$ or close to $3/2$ in $\mathbb{R}^3$, then for $y\in A$ outside of a very sparse set, the pinned distance set $\{|x-y|:x\in A\}$ has Hausdorff dimension at least $1/2+c$, where $c$ is universal.
 Furthermore, the same holds if the distances are taken with respect to a $C^2$ norm of positive Gaussian curvature.
 As further applications, we obtain new bounds on the dimensions of spherical projections, and an improvement over the trivial estimate for incidences between $\delta$-balls and $\delta$-neighborhoods of curves in the plane, under fairly general assumptions.
 The proofs depend on a new multiscale decomposition of measures into ``Frostman pieces'' that may be of independent interest.

 \dedicatory{Dedicated to the memory of Jean Bourgain}